Birinder1469/BirinderSingh_Blog/_posts/2020-09-25-BigData_ProcessingUsingSpark.md

 Under the hood another very important component is the **Cluster manager**.
 Spark is designed to efficiently scale up from one to many thousands of compute nodes.
 To achieve this while maximizing flexibility, Spark can run over a variety of cluster managers, including Hadoop YARN, Apache Mesos, and a simple cluster manager included in Spark itself called the Standalone Scheduler.

+### Data Representation

-**Resilient Distributed Dataset(RDD)**
+**Spark Resilient Distributed Dataset(RDD)**

-RDDs are the building blocks of any Spark application.
+RDDs are the fundamental data structures of Spark or we can say the building blocks of any Spark application.
 RDDs Stands for:

 *Resilient*: Fault tolerant and is capable of rebuilding data on failure *Distributed*: Distributed data among the multiple nodes in a cluster